fanweng/cpp-programming/knowledge-base/STL/README.md

 ## 3. Iterators

-*Iterators* are used for working upon a sequence of values.
+*Iterators* are used for working upon a sequence of elements from containers, e.g. forward, reverse, by value, by reference, constant, etc.

 ## 4. Functions